18-month Accelerated Nursing Program (RNOP)

-- 6 additional credits in the social sciences, which must reflect 2 different departments
+- 6 additional credits in the social sciences, which must reflect two different departments

 Achievement of Writing Level 4 is required (based on a writing evaluation completed at Hartwick).

 The 18-month Accelerated Nursing Program moves quickly.
-Each class is completed in four to six weeks, and the next class may start mere days later.
-Lectures on offered on two weekdays (4-7 hours per day) and full-day clinical/learning lab experiences are usually scheduled on the weekends.
+Each class is completed in four to six weeks, and the next class may begin almost immediately.
+Lectures are offered on two weekdays (4-7 hours per day) and full-day clinical/learning lab experiences may be scheduled on weekends or weekdays.
 During the academic year lectures are offered in the afternoon/evening; summer classes are often earlier in the day (though actual schedules may differ due to faculty and clinical needs).

 - SCIE 144 Health Assessment (4 credits)

 - NURS 234 Medical-Surgical Nursing I (5 credits)